Return to ForumsReply to Thread

 I have had some very difficult bosses in the past that I also had to manage.
 If I were in your situation, I'd post the various tasks to your boss's calendar.
 Plan document signing sessions according to your mail pick-up schedule.
 For example, if your mail goes out mid-morning, have your boss sign paperwork on the previous afternoon, say 1:00 or 2:00 pm.
 This gives you enough time to make copies, prepare the envelopes, etc. If your mail goes out in the afternoon, schedule the signing for mid-morning, say 10:00 or 11:00 am.
 In order to get your boss used to the routine, I would schedule the signing sessions at the same time every day.
 Schedule yourself on his calendar every day, perhaps around 8:30 am.
 Have the his daily schedule ready and be prepared to briefly go over it with him.
 Stress the importance of briefing him on the individual tasks and set priorities.
 This may be a bit bumpy at the beginning, but eventually he'll get used to it.
 This should demonstrate to him that you are trying to manage him and the office as efficiently as possible.
 Make it clear that you are partners rowing in the same boat trying to achieve the same goals.
 Hope this helps!
 Jutta Kayser on 11/7/2008 1:24:30 PM

 I am the assistant to three physician's.
 I have an "inbox" and an "outbox" that I have placed on each of their desks.
 (I ordered through staples - sharp/classy look.
 Used my labelmaker for the "inbox/outbox.")
 Any documents that require signature, I place a bright yellow "sign here" sticker with red lettering on the signature line (also purchased through staples) and place in the inbin.
 Kill them with kindness, keep a smile on your face but also maintain your assertiveness.
 They will either love you for it or get it done so you will stop bothering them.
 Eitherway, you have achieved your goal.
 I constantly have to reminder my physician's to get things done.
 I tend to lie about deadlines.
 Example, if something is due by Friday, I tell them it is due by Tuesday.
 Send constant emails.
 Place a post-it note reminder on their computer screen.
 Play the game.
 You will find your routine.
 Good luck.
 Hang in there.
 If there is a will, there is a way.
-Lisa Costello on 11/7/2008 12:42:31 PM
+Lisa Stanton on 11/7/2008 12:42:31 PM

 I work for the President of our company also.
 What I do, is get to the office and prepare before he gets in (works for us since he gets into his office at 9:15 or so).
 The minute he walks in, I follow him into his office talking about his day ahead, reminding him of appointments, bringing in any questions that I need answered, etc. This is the most "face time" that I get, so I am prepared.
 I keep a notepad on my desk that I use to just write down things that I want to mention to him or questions to ask him, so I am ready when he has a free moment.
 He signs all the company checks, so I keep an inbox for him at my desk for checks and paperwork he has to sign and I walk it into his office for his "desk in-box" during the day.
 (He has an in box and an out box on his desk and I am the only person that touches those.
 I sort it by putting important items on top to catch his eye.
 I would schedule a meeting with him to discuss this issue and bring different ideas to find one that is going to work for him.
 But the best advice that I can give you is to be assertive.
 When you work for a leader, you have to be a strong individual, your boss will respect you for it.
 Good Luck.
 LMR on 11/7/2008 12:00:36 PM